 - There is a four-month waiting period before the paper may be re-sat.

-- The pass mark is seventy percent.
+- The pass mark is 70%.
 Failure to achieve the seventy percent minimum in any section will result in total failure of the paper.
-Marking is on the simple basis of one mark per correct answer.

 - When the candidate has completed the examination the invigilator should ensure that all the details are correctly completed before sending it to the BHPA Office with the completed ‘Application For Pilot Rating’ form from the Pilot Task Book and the examination / registration fee.

 - The BHPA Office will mark the paper.

 Need some extra help?
 We often run pilot study evening classes.
 Contact the shop for more information.
 In the meantime why not practice our mock exams?

 - be able to name the official documents, sources and promulgation methods of UK aviation law

 - understand the law regarding Royal Flights and glider radios